Home > Central America > Belize

 Please note that many exceptions exist to the generalization described above.

-Prefix Foreground/Background Color Vehicle Class (none) black on orange Dealer (none) white on blue Handicapped Driver (none) white on blue Military Vehicle (none) white on blue, white on red (known) Government Officials and Departments (none) white on green Free Trade Zone in Corozal (Mexican Border)
+Prefix Foreground/Background Color Vehicle Class (none) black on orange Dealer (none) white on blue Handicapped Driver (none) white on blue Military Vehicle (none) white on blue, white on red (known) Government Officials and Departments (none) white on red Tour Bus (none) white on green Free Trade Zone in Corozal (Mexican Border)

 (no picture at this time)